lehenbauer/rpi_ws281x/README.md

 SPI:
 ```
         SPI0-MOSI is available on GPIOs 10 and 38.
+		SPI1-MOSI on GPIO 20 on Pis with a 40 pin GPIO header.
         Only GPIO 10 is available on all models.
         See also note for RPi 3 below.
 ```